Abdel-Raouf/Restful-App/README.md

 [PostgreSQL](https://www.postgresql.org/) - PostgreSQL is a powerful, open source object-relational database system which has a strong reputation for reliability, feature robustness, and performance.

+**Using** the following Architecture style:

+[Representational State Transfer (REST)](https://spring.io/understanding/REST) - REST as an approach to developing web services as an alternative to other distributed-computing specifications such as [SOAP](https://www.tutorialspoint.com/soap/what_is_soap.htm).

 #Feel free to contribute
 ![App look](https://github.com/Abdel-Raouf/Restful-App/blob/master/Screenshot%20from%202018-10-01%2006-54-41.png)
 ![App look](https://github.com/Abdel-Raouf/Restful-App/blob/master/Screenshot%20from%202018-10-01%2006-53-51.png)